irisbaron/loopback-application-zos/README.md

 These APIs cover the full spectrum of create, retrieve, update and delete (CRUD) functions

 For our example we use three data sources: customers, credit cards and rewards programs.
 This might be the case in a real production environment where data is split across several databases.
 Our skeleton application, which is a LoopBack project called Rewards, already contains information about customers and credit-cards.
-Here we will extend the skeleton application provided, and using step-by-steo instrcutiosn we will build the information regarding rewards program and tie it to the other data.
+In this section will extend the skeleton application provided with the rewards program part, using step-by-step instructions.

-By the end of this part, you will have setup your environment and have a running Node.js application.
-You will have knowledge of basic LB concepts such as datasources, models and relations.
-In addition you will be able to explore the application's APIs and test it using cURL commands.
+By the end of this part, you will have setup your environment and have a running Node.js application that exposes 4 APIs to manage the Rewards program.
+You will gain knowledge about basic LoopBack concepts such as datasources, models and relations.
+And finally, you will be able to explore the application's APIs and test it using cURL commands.

+For those who wish to create the application from scratch, we provide detailed instructions under <<<part B>>>

 While this developer journey targets z/OS users, you can create and run the application on any platform, in particular as our example data resides in memory, and is not tied to the platform.
 In practice z/OS customers probably have their data reside in DB2 or other asset on z/OS and thus will benefit from deploying the backend application on z/OS and collocating the application and the data.
-Deploying it on a z/OS system would demonstrate that Node.js on z/OS is a first class citizen and it behaves similarly to any other platforms.
+Deploying the Node.js application on a z/OS system demonstrates that Node.js on z/OS is a first class citizen and it behaves similarly to any other platforms.

->>>Not in the right place:  In the next section, section ???, we provides additional steps to recreate our complete rewards application from scratch.
-It provides instructions how to start a LoopBack project and elaborates on more LoopBack concepts such bootstracp and remove methods.
-By the end of this part you should have a good understanding how to create your Node.js application with LoopBack framework.<<<<

-Here are the following steps for our scenario:
+Next, We will guide you through the following steps o extend the provided application with the Rewards Program code:
 1. [Clone the Repository](#clone-the-repository)
 2. [Link Rewards Datasource](#link-rewards-datasource)
 3. [Generate Rewards Model Object](#generate-rewards-model-object)